Rural Computer-Assisted Reporting workshop conveys critical skills; fellowship available to full-scale CAR Boot Camp

-Last year's winners were Stanley Nelsonand the weekly Concordia Sentinel of Ferriday, La., for probing an unsolved murder from the civil-rights era, and naming and interviewing a living suspect.
+The winners in 2011 were Stanley Nelsonand the weekly Concordia Sentinel of Ferriday, La., for probing an unsolved murder from the civil-rights era, and naming and interviewing a living suspect.
 (Read more) Other winners have been Samantha Swindler, editor-publisher of the Headlight Herald in Tillamook, Ore., in 2010 for work as editor of the Corbin, Ky., Times-Tribune and managing editor of the Jacksonville (Tex.)
 Daily Progress; Jim Prince and Stanley Dearman, current and former publishers of The Neshoba Democrat of Philadelphia, Miss., in 2008; the Ezzell family of The Canadian (Tex.)
 Record, in 2007; and the Gishes themselves in 2005.

 Institute hosts visiting scholar from China